Free Consultation

 Truck accidents may involve pedestrians, cyclists, motorcycles, cars or even other trucks.
 The insurance rules are different in each case but a truck involved in interstate commerce is required to have a minimum of $750,000 in liability insurance and sometimes even more.
 For example, in hazardous materials are being transported, Federal Law requires larger limits of liability insurance coverage.

-While your Chicago Personal Injury Attorneys at Grazian and Volpe applaud and promote adherence to all Federal and State Law regarding the safe and prudent operation of trucks we caution our clients that 88 percent of all crashes studied involved a tired truck driver driving a poorly maintained truck or conversely the other driver doing the same.
+While your Chicago Personal Injury Attorneys at Grazian and Volpe (now Lloyd Miller Law) applaud and promote adherence to all Federal and State Law regarding the safe and prudent operation of trucks we caution our clients that 88 percent of all crashes studied involved a tired truck driver driving a poorly maintained truck or conversely the other driver doing the same.
 This means there are a good deal of very tired truck drivers who may be driving longer time periods than permitted and/or neglecting to maintain the truck according to State and/or Federal laws and regulations.
 A tired driver is a dangerous driver and when a tired driver is driving a poorly maintained vehicle, a motor vehicle accident is inevitable.

 About the Author